Burning Permits are NOT required for SMALL CONTAINED CAMPFIRES.

 Under the Ontario Fire Code, every home in Ontario is required to have working smoke alarms.
 Homeownders must ensure that smoke alarms are installed between sleeping and living areas.
 They are also required to maintain the smoke alarms in working order.
 In rental accommodations, the obligation to install and maintain smoke alarms in operating condition rests on the landlord.
 Landlords must also provide smoke alarm maintenance information to the occupant of each unit.

-It is an offence for any person to disable a smoke alarm.
+It is an offense for any person to disable a smoke alarm.
 This requirement applies equally to homeowners, landlords and tenants.
 Failure to comply with smoke alarm requirements of the Fire Code can result in a minimum fine of $200.
 For further information about smoke alarms, contact the Fire Department.

 Carbon Monoxide Detectors (C0 Detectors)